 }

-method is used to handle the result when it becomes available.
+In this example, fetchUserData returns a Future<String>.
+The .then() method is used to handle the result when it becomes available.
 Notice that "Continuing execution..." prints before the user data – demonstrating asynchronous behavior.
-The .catchError()
+The .catchError() handles potential errors during the future's completion.

-: Making Asynchrony Readable
+Enter async and await: Making Asynchrony Readable

-it's applied to completes.
+This is where things get cleaner.
+The async keyword marks a function as asynchronous, allowing you to use await inside it.
+The await keyword pauses execution of the async function until the Future it's applied to completes.
 Crucially, it doesn’t block the main thread; Dart handles this efficiently in the background.

-Let's rewrite the previous example using async
+Let's rewrite the previous example using async/await:

 Future<String> fetchUserData(int userId) async {